chancesmith/chance-smith-gatsby-blog/content/blog/the-bottleneck-label/index.md

 tags: business
 ---

-A friend, [David Dickerson](https://www.daviddickerson.net/?ref=chancesmith.io) (designer and big-brain thinker), and I talked about the craft and setting constraints.
+A friend (designer and big-brain thinker) and I talked about the craft and setting constraints.
 David says...

 > I see teams constantly fighting the "we're the biggest bottleneck" vibe, which ain't great for a team.